Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

+While quantum computing offerings from companies around the world remain in the Noisy Intermediate Scale Quantum (NISQ) regime, it is important that researchers can still somehow gain insights into how potential quantum computing algorithms and applications may look.
+For this purpose, many companies offer quantum simulators.
+Quantum emulators may be a desirable enhancement to simulators which otherwise run on hardware which is less specialized to the problem of quantum computer emulation and therefore less efficient.

-When considering optimal choices for emulation technology at each layer of the stack, we will prioritize the optimization of our proposed solution’s computational capabilities as a function of economic cost and engineering feasibility.
+When considering optimal choices for technology at each layer of the stack in this paper, we prioritize the optimization of our proposed solution as a function of economic cost and engineering feasibility.